alexanch/parshakova.github.io/projects.md

 <a href="https://github.com/parshakova/neural_opinion_generator">[Code]</a>
 </p>

-“Opinion Generator” is a model, which aims to capture a global ‘pathway’ of an opinion as a response to other statement.
-It consists of CNN encoders, that operate on character level, and whose outputs are given to recurrent block to combine sentences over time, so that the produced context representations are used to condition the CNN decoder.
+“Opinion Generator” is a model, which aims to capture a global ‘pathway’ of an opinion as a response to a given statement.
+It consists of CNN encoders, that operate on character level, and whose outputs are given to recurrent block to combine sentences over time so that the produced context representations are used to condition the CNN decoder for character level generation (or LSTM for word level).
 Self-critical policy gradient is used to maximize the reward expectation of our model.
-To train our model we create a dataset using the "Change My View" Reddit forum that consists of opposing views.
-It is an appropriate dataset for training the Opinion Generator since it contains discusssions on various topics with the main goal to understand opposing viewpoints.
+To train our model we create a dataset using the “Change My View” Reddit forum that consists of opposing views.
+It is an appropriate dataset for training the Opinion Generator since it contains discussions on various topics with the main goal to understand opposing viewpoints.

 <br />